 5 Credits (2 Lecture 0 Lab 3 Shop) 11 Hrs./Wk.
 (2 Hr.
-Lecture, 9 Hrs.
-Shop) 15 wks.
+Lecture 9 Hrs.
+Shop) \15 wks.

 In this course, students will continue to learn about the major finish components of a residential home.
-Through a combination of mock-up and live work, students will experience the proper millwork and instruction of interior finish such as: cabinet construction, kitchen cabinet and countertop installation, and finish stair construction including routed housed skirt and post to post balustrade.
-Prerequisite: BCT 205 Interior Finish I or Dept. Chair approval.
+Through a combination of mock-up and live work, students will experience the proper millwork and instruction of interior finish such as: cabinet construction, kitchen cabinet and countertop installation, and finish stair construction including open mitered skirt and post to post balustrade.
+Prerequisite: BCT 205 or department chair approval.